scrapinghub/dateparser/docs/usage.rst

 :class:`dateparser.date.DateDataParser` provides an alternate and efficient way to control language detection behavior.

-The instance of :class:`DateDataParser` reduces the number of applicable languages, until only one or no language is left.
+The instance of :class:`dateparser.date.DateDataParser` reduces the number of applicable languages, until only one or no language is left.
 It assumes the previously detected language for all the next dates and does not try to execute the language detection again after a language is discarded.

 This class wraps around the core :mod:`dateparser` functionality, and by default assumes that all of the dates fed to it are in the same language.

+.. autoclass:: dateparser.date.DateDataParser
+   :members: get_date_data

 Once initialized, :func:`dateparser.date.DateDataParser.get_date_data` parses date strings::